*2. Major, Online, Drug Information Resources

 ⭐In a pharmacokinetic interaction, a food, beverage, or second drug effects the absorption, metabolism or distribution of the first drug.

-An example of a pharmacokinetic interaction is seen when a patient who takes felopdipine for high blood pressure decides to drink some grapefruit juice.
-Grapefruit juice inhibits the action of the enzyme (CYP3A4) that degrades felodipine and the patient is exposed to much more of the active drug than s/he normally would be.
+A patient who takes felopdipine for high blood pressure decides to drink some grapefruit juice.
+Grapefruit juice inhibits the action of the enzyme (CYP3A4) that degrades felodipine and the patient is exposed to much more of the active drug than he normally would be.
 This could result in unexpectedly low blood pressure, fainting episodes, and worse.

 The effect of grapefruit juice on the amount of active drug present at different points during felodipine absorption and distribution is shown in the table below.